MTC History

 1984

-American Premiere of Other Places, a series of one-acts by Harold Pinter, including A Kind of Alaska with Dianne Weist (Obie Award).
+American premiere of Other Places, a series of one-acts by Harold Pinter, including A Kind of Alaska with Dianne Weist (Obie Award).

-New York Premiere of The Miss Firecracker Contest by Beth Henley with Holly Hunter and Patricia Richardson.
+New York premiere of The Miss Firecracker Contest by Beth Henley with Holly Hunter and Patricia Richardson.

 Manhattan Theatre Club moves its theatre to the lower level of City Center in midtown Manhattan, and its administrative offices to West 16th Street.